Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/16_74HC595_&_7-Segment_Display.rst

 .. image:: ../_static/imgs/16_74HC595_&_7-Segment_Display/Chapter16_01.png
     :align: center

 As we can see in the above circuit diagram, we can control the state of each LED separately.
 Also, by combining LEDs with different states of ON and OFF, we can display different characters (Numbers and Letters).
-For example, to display a “0”: we need to turn ON LED segments A, B, C, D, E and F, and turn OFF LED segments G and DP.
+For example, to display a "0": we need to turn ON LED segments A, B, C, D, E and F, and turn OFF LED segments G and DP.

 .. image:: ../_static/imgs/16_74HC595_&_7-Segment_Display/Chapter16_02.png
     :align: center

 In this project, we will use a 7-Segment Display with a common anode.
 Therefore, when there is an input low level to a LED segment the LED will turn ON.
-Defining segment “A” as the lowest level and segment “DP” as the highest level, from high to low would look like this: “DP”, “G”, “F”, “E”, “D”, “C”, “B”, “A”.
+Defining segment "A" as the lowest level and segment "DP" as the highest level, from high to low would look like this: "DP", "G", "F", "E", "D", "C", "B", "A".
 Character "0" corresponds to the code: 1100 0000b=0xc0.

 For detailed code values, please refer to the following table (common anode).